Is the Up-Front Cost of Spray Foam Insulation Worth it When Building a New Home?

 Is spray foam insulation worth the money?
 It really depends on your priorities.

-If you see the benefit of insulating your new construction home properly from the start for long-term comfort, energy savings month after month, and fewer headaches while you live in the home then spray foam insulation may very well be worth the extra cost to you.
+If you see the benefit of insulating your new construction home correctly from the start for long-term comfort, energy savings month after month, and fewer headaches while you live in the house, then spray foam insulation may very well be worth the extra cost to you.